DataSciNAll/amlvsvertexai/README.md

 **Step 4: Custom training package using Notebooks**
 - Create a **user-managed notebook** in Vertex AI Workbench.
 The region does not matter.
+- Create a new Python file in your new Notebook.
-- Copy the code provided in this repository under `custom-model/trainer/task.py`
+- Copy the code provided in this repository (located under `custom-model/trainer/task.py`)
 - Paste code into your `task.py` file in your Notebook environment.
 - Test the program locally before building your package.
 Here is an example of user input.
 Replace the `model_dir`, `training_data_uri`, and `test_data_uri` arguments with your own paths.